Wills and Bequests

 You may specify a dollar amount, a percentage of your estate, or whatever is left over after designated distributions have been made to your loved ones.
 Due to the unpredictable nature of future medical advances, it is recommended your bequest be for unrestricted purposes or be directed generally to funding research.
 Click here for some examples of bequest language that can be used in a will, codicil or trust, which you can share with your legal counsel.

-If you have any questions about including the Lymphoma Research Foundation in your will or to learn more about the different ways you can support LRF through planned giving, please contact Evelyn Lipori, Director of Individual Giving, at (646) 465-9126 or email@example.com.
+If you have any questions about including the Lymphoma Research Foundation in your will or to learn more about the different ways you can support LRF through planned giving, please contact Evelyn Lipori, Director of Stewardship, at (646) 465-9126 or email@example.com.